 When you launch a new website, or decide that it is time to optimize your current website for search engine ranking, you need to prioritize your steps.
 There is so much information out there about what factors Google, Bing and other search engines use in their ranking algorithms.
 Do you concentrate on on-site or off-site tactics?
-Do you concentrate on link building, or local citations?
+Do you concentrate on link building, social signals, or do you simply focus on local search?
 There really is no one size fits all answer, as each SEO program needs to be tailored to your specific goals.
 However, for the purpose of this article, we will presume a small business that needs people to find it and walk in the door such as a restaurant or retail location with a brand new website.

 When you have a new site, we typically break the tasks down into 3 specific components, regardless of whether it is on-site or off-site activities.
 The first component is basic optimization and analysis to set up your site for success and then analyze monthly reports to track your progress.
 The second component is local search activities to ensure when someone searches for your city or town and your service, that you show up on the SERP map or Yelp reviews.
 The final component is based upon building content for long-tail terms and encourage new inbound links each month.
 This is not really a “secret sauce” that only those in the know use, but rather simply grouping your SEO practices into logical steps to help organize your process.